Systemd: Core components and libraries

-systemd tracks processes using the Linux kernel's cgroups subsystem instead of using process identifiers (PIDs); thus, daemons cannot "escape" systemd, not even by double-forking. systemd not only uses cgroups, but also augments them with systemd-nspawn and machinectl, two utility programs that facilitate the creation and management of Linux containers.
+systemd tracks processes using the Linux kernel's cgroups subsystem instead of using process identifiers (PIDs); thus, daemons cannot "escape" systemd, not even by double-forking. systemd not only uses cgroups, but also augments them with NSPAWN and MACHINECTL, two utility programs that facilitate the creation and management of Linux containers.
 Since version 205, systemd also offers ControlGroupInterface, which is an API to the Linux kernel cgroups.
 The Linux kernel cgroups are adapted to support kernfs, and are being modified to support a unified hierarchy.

 Ancillary components

 Beside its primary purpose of providing a Linux init system, the systemd suite can provide additional functionality, including the following components: